yuvalmGS/gigaspaces-wiki-jekyll/xap10/custom-change-operation.markdown

 If the operation is not structured that way, the state can be inconsistent in the different locations after being replicated
 1. When creating a custom change operation always have this in the back of your mind - "With great power comes great responsibility".

+# Space Security

+Custom change operation lets you run custom code on the space, hence the required space security privilege required in order to execute a custom change operation is `EXECUTE` (the role which allows executing space tasks on a space).

 # You custom operation and integration points

 Using the custom operation along with [Replication Filter](./cluster-replication-filters.html), [Space Filter](./space-filters.html) and [Space Synchronization Endpoint](./space-synchronization-endpoint-api.html) is supported